 - Check and tighten the wheel lug nuts regularly to ensure they did not loosen during travel.
-Refer to your Chassis Guide for torque recommendations. - Failure to tighten and maintain wheel lug nuts to the proper torque specification, could allow the wheels to come off while driving, resulting in serious injury or property damage in the event of a collision or loss of vehicle control.
+Refer to your Chassis Guide for torque recommendations.
+Failure to tighten and maintain wheel lug nuts to the proper torque speci- - ☐ Failure to tighten and maintain wheel lug nuts to the proper torque specification, could allow the wheels to come off while driving, resulting in serious injury or property damage in the event of a collision or loss of vehicle control.